 Within Denver Public Schools, Julia was chosen to be a member of the steering committee for the Superintendent’s African-American Equity Task Force ongoing work that continues to seek improved schooling and work conditions for African-American students and teachers within Denver Public Schools.
 Julia has also cooperated with the DPS Imaginarium and the Culture Equity Leadership Team as a school leader working to spread the adoption of culturally responsive teaching practices throughout the district.
-Julia leads a Project LIT book club chapter, focused on engaging literature written predominantly by authors of color for children of color.

 In May 2018, Julia was selected as a 2018-20 Heinemann Fellow.
 Her action research focuses on the changing role of school libraries, and the intersection between traditional and digital literacy as pertaining to the formation of reading identities among secondary education students in urban school districts.